 Oaks Bottom Wildlife Refuge24 Votes Currently Open

 These 141 acres worth of floodplains wetlands on the east of the Willamette River are technically considered a part Portland parks.
 It is managed by the Portland Parks and Recreation Department, in collaboration with the friends of Oaks Bottom.
 It has an incredible avian diversity with hawks, coots, woodpeckers, great blue heron, kestrels and wigeons commonly seen.
 These are only a handful of 185 bird species over here.
 Vegetation is quite diverse too, including the Oregon White Oak, ash trees, black locust trees, poison oak and Reed canary grass.
 It also has some decent hiking and biking trails with views along the riverfront, with about 3.6 miles worth of trails.

-Oaks Bottom Wildlife Refuge Opening and Closing Hours
+Oaks Bottom Wildlife Refuge Hours

 - North parking lot closed 10:00pm to 5:00am.

-How To Get To Oaks Bottom Wildlife Refuge by Public Transport
+How to Reach Oaks Bottom Wildlife Refuge

 - By Bus: 19 stop SE Milwaukie &Insley; Bus 30 stop SE McLoughlin& 17th